 There comes a time in everyone’s life when looking at the mobile phone notifications just doesn’t suffice.
-We battle that situation, we change the phone’s wallpaper, lock screen, ringtones and even the phone back cover.
+We battle that situation, we change the phone’s wallpaper, lock screen, ringtones and even the good ol’ back cover.
 All of this only to give the phone a fresh breath of life.
 This avoids the urge of switching to a newer phone.
-But the situation gets stalemated when the phone gets terribly slow!
+But the situation gets stalemated when the phone gets terribly slow.

 And when that happened to my Lumia 820, I happily switched to Lumia 925.
 But when the time came for the next upgrade… I was out of options.
 The Lumia 950 and 950 XL have some of the worst reviews out there and there is no point buying any of the two.
 Oh, and by the way, I have always been a Nokia loyalist and, no points for guessing, a Windows Phone user.
 Why, you may ask, the answers can be found here.

 I do have an iPad so I am fairly comfortable with iOS but android has never been my cup of hot chocolate.
 So with the honest understanding of the fact that beggars cannot be choosers and some self-brainstorming of whether to buy an iPhone or an android, I finally decided to bite the bullet and bought the darling of tech reviewers also known as OnePlus 3.